‘A Knight of the Seven Kingdoms’ Premiere Date & Trailer Revealed (VIDEO)

 Meanwhile, Ansell began acting at the age of four in ITV’s Emmerdale.
 His other credits include The Midwich Cuckoos, Christmas on a Mistletoe Farm, and he most recently portrayed young Coriolanus Snow in The Hunger Games: The Ballad of Songbirds and Snakes.

-Additional cast members who have been announced include True Detective: Night Country‘s Finn Bennett who will play Aerion Targaryen, The Crown‘s Bertie Carvel as Baelor Targaryen, Servant‘s Tanzyn Crawford as Tanselle, The Gentlemen‘s Daniel Ings as Ser Lyonel Baratheon, and Fargo‘s Sam Spruell as Maekar Targaryen.
+Additional cast members who have been announced include True Detective: Night Country‘s Finn Bennett, who will play Aerion Targaryen, The Crown‘s Bertie Carvel as Baelor Targaryen, Servant‘s Tanzyn Crawford as Tanselle, The Gentlemen‘s Daniel Ings as Ser Lyonel Baratheon, and Fargo‘s Sam Spruell as Maekar Targaryen.

 Who is making A Knight of the Seven Kingdoms?

-The series is written and executive-produced by George R.R.
-Martin and Ira Parker.
+The series is written and executive-produced by Martin and Parker.
 Meanwhile, additional executive producers include Ryan Condal, Vince Gerardis, Owen Harris, and Sarah Bradshaw.
 Additionally, Harris, who directed Martin’s favorite episode of Black Mirror, “San Junipero,” will officially direct the first three installments of the series.
 It has since been announced that Sarah Adina Smith will direct the other three episodes.

 How long will A Knight of the Seven Kingdoms run for?